shreyashankar/overleave/README.md

 ## Next Improvements

+* Improve the documentation with workflows for usability.
-* Fix glitches in the toggle due to ghost clicks in toggle.
+* Fix glitches in the toggle due to missing clicks.
 * Availabiity in Chrome for overleave extension.
 * Availability in Edge for overleave extension.
 * Guidelines in the UI for usability.